2023 Springmeeting

 TU Eindhoven

-Zwarte Doos, gebouw 4 it is a 10 minute walk from the NS station Eindhoven Centraal
+Filmzaal, Zwarte Doos, ( building 4 on the map) is at a 10 minute walk from the NS station Eindhoven Centraal

 Organization

-The spring meeting is organized yearly by the Dutch-Flemish Scientific Computing Society (SCS), this year in cooperation with Technical University Eindhoven.
+The spring meeting is organized yearly by the Dutch-Flemish Scientific Computing Society (SCS), this year in cooperation with Eindhoven University of Technology.

-Organizing comittee: Barry Koren (TU Eindhoven) and Martine Anholt (CWI, Secretary SCS).
+Organizing committee: Barry Koren (TU Eindhoven) and Martine Anholt (CWI, Secretary SCS).

 Support for this meeting has been obtained from Centrum Wiskunde & Informatica (CWI) and TU Eindhoven.